CoLRev-Environment/colrev/docs/source/foundations/colrev.rst

 The architecture of CoLRev is divided into three packages:

-- The CoLRev environment, **colrev**, operates standardized data structures and a process model on top of git repositories.
+- The CoLRev environment, **colrev**, operates standardized data structures and a process model on top of Git repositories.
 It also offers an extensible reference implementation covering all process steps of the review process
-- The CoLRev hooks, **colrev_hooks** (i.e., custom git pre-commit hooks) check conformance with the standardized structures before a new version of the project (git commit) is created
+- The CoLRev hooks, **colrev_hooks** (i.e., custom Git pre-commit hooks) check conformance with the standardized structures before a new version of the project (Git commit) is created
 - The CoLRev command line interface, **colrev** (cli), provides access to the processing operations and additional features.
 Complexity is hidden behind the three-step workflow and the ``colrev status`` command that provides instructions based on the context of the project

 The extensible part of **colrev** adopts **batteries included but swappable** as a principle to reconcile the need for an efficient end-to-end process with the possibility to select and combine specific tools.
 Users can -- for each step of the review process -- rely on the powerful reference implementation of CoLRev or select custom tools.